Anthony Fischer: Early life and career

-Fischer was born in Prussia in 1833 and immigrated to the United States by 1877, settling in San Francisco and working as a trunkmaker.
+Fischer was born in Danenz, Prussia in 1833 and immigrated to the United States in 1856, settling in San Francisco sometime after 1863 and working as a trunkmaker.
 He became active in socialist politics and joined the Workingmen's Party of the United States (WPUS), through which he met Charles J. Beerstecher.
 The two became close friends and frequently consulted each other on political matters.
 Together they left the WPUS for the anti-Chinese Workingmen's Party of California (WPC), and by May 1878 the two men were headlining mass meetings of the party's German section.
 They both ran in the elections held that June for delegates to California's Second Constitutional Convention, but only Beerstecher was elected.

 Fischer founded the German Workingmen's Club on February 28, 1879, serving as its first president until June 18, when he resigned to accept the party's nomination for county recorder.
 In the municipal elections held that September, Fischer was one of the only citywide candidates to lose in what was otherwise a WPC sweep.
 Beerstecher offered him $500 to contest the election, but Fischer declined the offer.
 He left the party soon after his defeat and became a Republican, securing election to the executive committee of the party's eleventh ward club.
 By this time, however, Fischer's mental state began to decline, and he fell into a depression.